lyellread/cs427-final-project/documentation/documentation.md

 # Conclusion and Discussion

 In this report, we have methodically gone through each component of our key manager, including the encryption scheme, the Master Key generation and storage, and how we apply our encryption and decryption schemes to the KeyFile in a way that ensures that an attacker cannot gain partial knowledge of either the Master Key, the keys in the key manager, or the messages sent be NOISE.

+# Appendix A: Changelog

+Our draft was like this, we changed it to like this after recieving feedback.

+# Appendix B: Feedback

+> "Good progress so far.
+I think it would be helpful to be clearer about what specific problem you're trying to solve.
+It might help to differentiate your approach from other similar ones, and share design rationale.
+I admire your efforts to do a security proof but I see some bugs: 1. if "r" is blen bits long then there is no space left for m 2. decryption doesn't check r, nor does it separate m||r 3.
+This cannot be CCA secure --> I can drop the last ciphertext block and the result is still a valid encryption 4.
+It is a little bit more involved than you claim to derive the probability of collisions in r (since you care about collisions in r, r+1, .. r+L).
+If you are really using passwords rather than true encryption keys, then you should give more details about how the password is converted to a key.
+Just saying Davies-Meyer doesn't give me enough information (that's like saying "I use CTR mode" without saying what the block cipher is), and it is probably not the ideal way to derive a key from a password anyway."